sudara/melatonin_blur/README.md

 Melatonin Blur is a batteries-included, cross-platform CPU blur library for the [JUCE C++ framework](https://juce.com/).

-The primary goal of the project: get drop shadows and inner shadows fast enough that entire vector interfaces in JUCE can be built without resorting to deprecated solutions with less quality of life (looking at you, OpenGL on macOS!).
+My primary goal: get drop shadows and inner shadows fast enough that entire vector interfaces in JUCE can be built without resorting to deprecated solutions with less quality of life (looking at you, OpenGL on macOS!).

-For drop shadows, Melatonin Blur gives a 10-30x improvement over using just StackBlur.
+Melatonin Blur provides a 10-30x improvement over using Stack Blur alone.

 <img src="https://github.com/sudara/melatonin_blur/assets/472/598115b8-9c9d-42d8-b868-e921978cda17" width="550" />